Multilevel quadrature for elliptic parametric partial differential equations in case of polygonal approximations of curved domains: Numerical results

 In this example, the parametric diffusion coefficient is given by

 and \(f=10\).
-For \({\bf x}\in D\) and \({\bf y}\in\square\), the diffusion coefficient varies approximately in the range \([0.19,1.81]\).
-Figure \ref{fig:ISS} shows the mean (left) and the variance (right) of the reference solution.
+For \({\bs x}\in D\) and \({\bs y}\in{{\Gamma}}\), the diffusion coefficient varies approximately in the range \([0.19,1.81]\).
+Fig.\ \ref{fig:ISS} shows the mean (left) and the variance (right) of the reference solution.
 It has been computed on a mesh with 13\,069\,396 tetrahedrons resulting in a mesh size of \(h=0.0039\) by 10\,000 quasi-Monte Carlo samples based on the Halton sequence.
-For the levels \(j=0,\ldots,6\), the mesh sizes are given in Table~\ref{table:meshISS}.
+For the levels \(j=0,\ldots,6\), the mesh sizes and corresponding DoF are given in Table~\ref{table:meshISS}.

-Figure~\ref{fig:ISSerr} visualizes the errors of the approximate expectation and second moment for the different multilevel quadrature methods under consideration.
+Fig.~\ref{fig:ISSerr} visualizes the errors of the approximate expectation and second moment for the different multilevel quadrature methods under consideration.
 The number of quadrature points for the presented methods are chosen as in the previous example.
-In the mean, we observe for all methods the theoretical rate of \(j 2^{-j}\).
-However, for the second moment, the logarithm in the error seems not to show up.
+Again, MLQMC provides the best error versus work rate in the mean, as well as in the second moment.
+The rates of MLMC and MLCC are both lower here.